Misty Copeland: Early ABT career

 Early career reviews mentioned Copeland as more radiant than higher ranking dancers, and she was named to the 2003 class of Dance Magazine's "25 to Watch".
 In 2003, she was favorably reviewed for her roles as a member of the corps in La Bayadère and William Forsythe's workwithinwork.
 Recognition continued in 2004 for roles in ballets such as Raymonda, workwithinwork, Amazed in Burning Dreams, Sechs Tänze, Pillar of Fire, "Pretty Good Year", "VIII" and "Sinfonietta, where she "stood out in the pas de trois – whether she was gliding across the floor or in a full lift, she created the illusion of smoothness".
 She also danced the Hungarian Princess in Tchaikovsky's Swan Lake.
 The 2004 season is regarded as her breakthrough season.
 She was included in the 2004 picture book by former ABT dancer Rosalie O'Connor titled Getting Closer: A Dancer's Perspective.
 Also in 2004, she met her biological father for the first time and regretted that she had not done so sooner.

-In 2005, her most notable performance was in George Balanchine's Tarantella. she also danced the Lead Polovtsian Girl in "Polovtsian Dances" from Prince Igor.
+In 2005, her most notable performance was a pas de deux in George Balanchine's Tarantella.
+She also danced the Lead Polovtsian Girl in "Polovtsian Dances" from Prince Igor.
 In 2006, she was acknowledged for her meticulous classical performance style in Giselle and created a role in Jorma Elo's Glow–Stop.
 Elo said: "Misty has the capability to absorb something extremely fast and then reproduce it exactly, and she gives such clarity to the material.
 If I were to make my own company, she would be the first one I would call."
 That year, she also returned to Southern California to perform at Orange County Performing Arts Center and danced one of the cygnets and reprised her role as the Hungarian Princess in Swan Lake in New York.
 In both 2006 and 2007, Copeland danced the role of Blossom in James Kudelka's Cinderella.
 Copeland's "old-style" performance continued to earn her praise in 2007.
 In 2007, she danced the Fairy of Valor in The Sleeping Beauty.
 Other roles that Copeland played before she was appointed a soloist by ABT included Twyla Tharp roles in In the Upper Room and Sinatra Suite as well as a role in Mark Morris's Gong.
 A Dance Magazine feature stated that Copeland's "sublime rapport with her partners in ...
 Sinatra Suite has earned her the honor of dancing with the company's male superstars".